 - Pour the batter over the caramelised plums, using a spatula to smooth it out if needed.

-- Bake for 20 to 25 minutes, then leave to cool down before removing from the pan and flipping it over.
+- Bake for about 30 minutes, then leave to cool down before removing from the pan and flipping it over.
 Serve warm or lukewarm.

 - You can caramelise the plums a little bit only (about 5 minutes) or push them further (about 10 minutes).
 Stay close to the stove to check on to avoid burning the caramel.
 You want plums that are nice and soft, but not so soft that they are falling apart.